sitingGZ/bert-sner/README.md

-# bert-sner
+# BERT-SNER
-Repository for clinical information extraction with bert-sner.
+Repository for clinical information extraction with BERT-SNER.